-As described in this prospectus supplement, amounts representing losses on the mortgage loans (to the extent that those losses exceed excess interest and any overcollateralization, as described in this prospectus supplement) will be applied to reduce the principal amount of the subordinate or subordinate senior class of certificates still outstanding that has the lowest payment priority, until the principal amount of that class of certificates has been reduced to zero.
-For example, losses in excess of overcollateralization and excess interest will first be allocated in reduction of the principal amount of the Class B Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M9 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M8 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M7 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M6 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M5 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M4 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M3 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M2 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M1 Certificates until it is reduced to zero and finally in reduction of the principal amount of the Class A9 Certificates until it is reduced to zero.
+As described in this prospectus supplement, amounts representing losses on the mortgage loans (to the extent that those losses exceed excess interest and any overcollateralization, as described in this prospectus supplement) will be applied to reduce the principal amount of the subordinate class or classes of certificates still outstanding that has or have the lowest payment priority, until the principal amount of that class or classes of certificates has or have been reduced to zero.
+For example, losses in excess of overcollateralization and excess interest will first be allocated in reduction of the principal amount of the Class M10-A and M10-F Certificates, on a pro rata basis, until each is reduced to zero. then in reduction of the principal amount of the Class M9 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M8 Certificates until it is reduced to zero. then in reduction of the principal amount of the Class M7 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M6 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M5 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M4 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M3 Certificates until it is reduced to zero, then in reduction of the principal amount of the Class M2 Certificates until it is reduced to zero and finally in reduction of the principal amount of the Class M1 Certificates until it is reduced to zero.
 If a loss has been allocated to reduce the principal amount of a subordinate certificate, it is unlikely that investors will receive any payment in respect of that reduction.
-If a loss has been allocated to reduce the principal amount of a subordinate senior certificate, that certificate will have the benefit of the Class A9 certificate guaranty insurance policy and will be entitled to reimbursement of any losses allocated to it on the final scheduled distribution date (to the extent not previously reimbursed).
-If the applicable subordination is insufficient to absorb losses, then holders of senior certificates (other than the Class A8 Certificates, which have the benefit of the Class A8 certificate guaranty insurance policy) will incur losses and may never receive all of their principal payments.

-See "Risk Factors-Potential Inadequacy of Credit Enhancement" and "Description of the Certificates-Credit Enhancement-Application of Realized Losses" in this prospectus supplement.
+See "Risk Factors- Risks Related to Potential Inadequacy of Credit Enhancement and other Support" and "Description of the Certificates- Credit Enhancement-Application of Realized Losses" in this prospectus supplement.